swannodette/delimc/README.md

 Test
 ----

-To test for clojure:
+To test for clojure by Leiningen:

 ```
 $ lein test
 ```

-To test for clojurescript:
+To test for clojurescript by Leiningen:

 ```
 $ lein cljs-test
 ```

 References
 ----